Stormwater Engineers Collaborate for Cost-Effective Solutions in Charleston, South Carolina

 - Steepen the angle of the inlet pipe into the SciClone™ so that the inlet and outlet pipes would be at the same elevation.

-- Shift the Kraken™ Membrane Filters to one side of the vault, accommodating two inlet pipes, and saving the developer an added cost of a junction box.
+- Shift the membrane filters within the Kraken™ to one side of the vault, accommodating two inlet pipes, and saving the developer an added cost of a junction box.

-- Work carefully with the engineer to find finished grade, top of concrete, and pipe elevations.
+- Work carefully with the Thomas & Hutton to establish finished grade, top of concrete, and pipe elevations.
 This allowed the Kraken™ to fit into the site, function properly, and provide access for maintenance.

 Southeastern coastlines, northern lakes, and western rivers; regardless of the challenges and degree of sensitivity on each water body, resourceful collaboration and versatile stormwater solutions will always have success.
 For Charleston, limited space, high water tables, and other unique requirements were efficiently overcome with experienced teams of stormwater and engineering experts.